anapaulasandes/research-notes/notes/what-makes-decision-systems-different.md

 Although it can produce different actions (e.g., turn the heating on or off), those actions are entirely determined by a fixed policy.
 Under identical conditions, no genuine alternative remains available to the system.

-In this view, the distinction is not the number of possible outputs observed by an external observer, but whether the system itself possesses a meaningful choice.
+In this view, the distinction is not the number of possible outputs observed by an external observer, but whether the system itself possesses a choice.

 This raises a more fundamental question: